cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

     - GIT: https://git-scm.com/downloads
     - Python: https://www.python.org/downloads/
-    - An IDE (we recommend PyCharm or VSCode)
+    - An IDE (we recommend VSCode)
-    - You may also find yourself prompted to install cmake and-or zlib at some point, but if not don't worry about it.
+    - If you running on a Mac, install pkg-config with [homebrew](https://brew.sh/): `brew install pkg-config`

 3. [Fork the repo to your own GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository)
 4. [Clone your fork to your local machine](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)